13 Jun One year on, the growth of magicplan

-We are checking back in with magicplan this year to see how the app has advanced since we last spoke to the team and to see how far PropTech has evolved in just 12 months.
+We are checking back in to see the growth of Magicplan to see how the app has advanced since we last spoke to the team and to see how far PropTech has evolved in just 12 months.

 The mapping of three-dimensional spaces is placed into the hands of property developers worldwide.
 By transforming built space into data, magicplan enables new planning opportunities in uncertain times.

 Firstly, magicplan pursued one goal from the beginning: facilitate and automate the planning and realization of projects around the house.
 Since the launch in 2011, mobile devices could be utilized for the creation of digital, two-dimensional floor plans and data capturing with AR. magicplan 8 has now entered the third dimension.

 magicplan 8 captures a floor‘s shape and size as well as the ceiling height.
 Rooms are mapped in three dimensions with magicplan.
 But that‘s not all: real-time image recognition and processing automatically recognizes, locates and sizes all windows and doors during the floor plan creation process.

 The benefits of 3D room scanning and AI-supported automated window and door capturing are manifold.
 It streamlines the process, making it simpler but also ensuring the captured data is more complete.
 There is no need for manual post-processing.

 Transforming built space into data to plan projects